kamilpula/eslint-plugin-quibble/README.md

 ### What are your motivations?

-To be perfectly honest, while doing code reviews at my workplace, I often spot excessive whitespace characters, and it irks me—a lot.
+To be perfectly honest, while doing code reviews at my workplace, I would often spot excessive whitespace characters, and it irks me - a lot.

 Should I nitpick the PR and point out those lines, saying:

 > Hey, could you remove this whitespace?
 I know it doesn't change much, but I'd be pleased to see it gone from the codebase.

 Well, probably not.
-It's **annoying to impose stylistic rules** on developers that cannot be auto-fixed by their IDE—something I've learned from Theo.
+It's **annoying to impose stylistic rules** on developers that cannot be auto-fixed by their IDE - something I've learned from Theo.
 That's why I've developed this plugin.

 Side note: The other option, to avoid making my fellow developers angry with me, was delivering the nitpicks in the form of a meme, which I actually did (at least) once `#meme-driven-development`.